Don't Borrow Too Much for College

 Have Your Employer Pay for Your Tuition

 In addition to working, you may consider finding a job that will pay for you to attend college.
-This is great because then you do not have to worry about tuition costs at all.
-Your employer will require that you work at the company for a set amount of time after you graduate.
+Your employer may require that you work at the company for a set amount of time after you graduate.
 This may range from one to three years.
 They simply want the investment they made to pay off.
 Additionally, you may earn on-the-job experience in the field you are planning on working in.

 Live Like a Student